percona/replication-manager/README.md

     DC2 <=> DC1 <=> DC3

-DC1 replicates (is a slave) of DC2 and DC3.
-DC2 and DC3 are slaves of DC1.
+DC1 replicates (is a replica) of DC2 and DC3.
+DC2 and DC3 are replicas of DC1.
 Let's start by the configuration of DC1.
 The minimal MySQL configuration file common to all three DC1 nodes will like the ones proposed in the next sections.

 ### Minimal configuration when using PXC